InEngine-NET/InEngine.NET/docs-src/queuing.md

 ### With Lambda Expressions

 Lambda expressions, aka anonymous functions, can be queued.
-The disadvantage to queuing lambdas is that the helpful functionality available in **InEngine.Core.AbstractCommand** is not available.
+The disadvantage to queuing lambdas is that the helpful functionality available in ==InEngine.Core.AbstractCommand== is not available.

 This is how you queue a lambda: